 This section should help to find quick solutions for common problems.

 Problem: If adding an Ethernet data stream in the plugin, the following error message appears: “Could not load wpcap.dll.
+Or if Data Source Setup is blank (imege below).
 Check if wpcap is installed.” ( WPCAP.DLL NOT FOUND PICTURE)

 Solution: WinPcap has to be installed first. http://www.winpcap.org/ See also point 1.5 “WinPcap Installation”.